brunosastre1/sas_academy_2026/student/brunosastre/documentation/developers_guide.md

 - LEFT JOIN strategies help preserve event populations when enrichment relationships are optional.
 - Macro-driven incremental processing improves scalability and maintainability.
 - SAS Studio Flows provide a useful abstraction layer for ETL orchestration and solution presentation.

+## 2.23 Opportunities for Future Improvements

+- Generalize the assignment of yearly source libraries (e.g., DIS2023, DIS2024) through a metadata-driven approach, allowing future datasets to be onboarded automatically without requiring additional LIBNAME statements.

+- Refactor the `load_natdis()` macro.
+While the current implementation fulfills the incremental loading requirement, the solution became more complex than initially intended.
+Given additional time, the logic could be simplified to improve readability, maintainability, and extensibility.

+- Investigate more efficient approaches for handling data type conversions across CAS tables, reducing the need for explicit transformation steps and table recreation.

+- Further analyze FEDSQL IPTRACE results and pushdown behavior.

+- Improve the handling of explicit `CAST()` operations in the reporting table creation process.
+The current implementation relies on multiple casts to ensure schema consistency across UNION operations; a more elegant design could standardize data types earlier in the ETL pipeline.

+- Enhance the reporting layer by providing richer and more user-friendly outputs

+- Extend the SAS Studio Flow by incorporating validation checkpoints and quality gates between stages, ensuring that downstream tasks execute only when prerequisite validations complete successfully.

+- Evaluate the use of reusable utility macros and shared framework components to further reduce code duplication and improve maintainability across future projects.